lmielke/102_chess_game/README.md

 If on Windows, this will create and upgrade the environment and install the requirements.txt.

 Using Windows shell, to auto install you can copy/paste the cmds below following "-->":
+Setup: You have python installed outside venv (ideally 3.7).
+You have the requests module installed (pip install requests).
 1. Create a folder for the credentials file my_stuff.py and add content (see below) current default dir is C:\python_venvs\99_snipp_block\dj_conf_files\my_stuff.py
 2. Clone repo into folder in which this repo will exist        --> (cd [your_venvs_folder] && git clone https://github.com/lmielke/100_django_template.git)
 3. Copy the readme_setup.py file into your venvs folder        --> (cd 100_django_template && copy readme_setup.py .. && cd ..)